FrostDigital/flink-framework/website/docs/intro.md

 ## When is Flink a good fit?

-- If you want to develop a headless service that talks HTTP
+- If you want to develop a headless service that talks HTTP.
-- You enjoy TypeScript and type safety that comes with it
+- You enjoy TypeScript and type safety that comes with it.
-- You understand importance of self documenting API's
+- You understand importance of self documenting API's.

 ## When is Flink _not_ a good fit?

-- If your project is not huge in terms of line of code, team size.
+- If your project is large in terms of line of code, team size.
-- If you want to use vanilla javascript
+- If you want to use vanilla javascript.